How to turn a Multinational Automotive-Finance Company into an Innovation Powerhouse

-J.P.M.: In order to make sure users would be highly engaged, we decided to limit the length of the idea submission to only one month.
-Initial evaluation was carried out by a panel of 12 highly qualified experts and executives, including the Chief Digital Officer of Renault, and the boss of Nissan’s France subsidiary, this resulted in the 12 shortlisted ideas.
-We then coached the 12 submitters to give an “elevator pitch” for their idea to the executive committee of RCI Bank, including our CEO.
+J.P.M: The initial assessment was conducted by a panel of 12 highly-qualified experts and executives, including the CEO of RCI Bank and Services and the head of Nissan’s French subsidiary, resulting in 12 pre-selected ideas.
+We then coached the 12 submitters to give an “elevator pitch” for their idea to the executive committee of RCI Bank and Services, including our CEO.
 The 4 top ideas which this committee selected are now in a the proof of concept stage, and will be implemented company-wide depending on the results of this in Q2 2017.

 Qmarkets: Please could you share the results which you’ve seen from this project so far?

 J.P.M: Of course, we are very happy with what we’ve seen so far.
 Out of the 2,800 users we had about 300 idea contributors and 500 ideas in total.
 This participant rate of roughly 10% is not huge but we were prioritizing quality of quantity.
 In fact, we were actually very impressed with this level of engagement, and it has now become the standard for the whole of the Renault group.
 We’ve had executives from our sister companies coming to us to learn how they can replicate this success.This project has set a benchmark for other companies in the group.

 “We have always appreciated the ability of Qmarkets’ team to provide solutions to our issues… Due to the time-sensitive nature of our project we needed to be able to make changes very quickly, so it was crucial that a member of the Qmarkets team was always available.

 Qmarkets: What has your experience with the Qmarkets team been like?